Powers of Attorney

-- Enduring Power of Attorney (Medical Treatment), which is used to appoint someone to make medical treatment decisions on your behalf if you cannot make them yourself.
+- Medical Treatment Decision Maker, which is used to appoint someone to make medical treatment decisions on your behalf if you cannot make them yourself.

-Who can make a Power of Attorney or Guardianship?
+Who can make a Power of Attorney?

 Anyone over the age of 18 who has the capacity to understand the nature and consequences of the document, who makes the decisions in the document of their own free will and who can communicate clearly what those decisions are.